slevomat/coding-standard/README.md

 * `spacesCountAfterReference`: the number of spaces after `&`.

+#### SlevomatCodingStandard.Operators.NegationOperatorSpacing 🔧

+Checks if there is the same number of spaces after negation operator as expected.

+Sniff provides the following settings:

+* `spacesCount`: the number of spaces expected after the negation operator

 #### SlevomatCodingStandard.Operators.SpreadOperatorSpacing 🔧

 Enforces configurable number of spaces after the `...` operator.